 PRAYER AND REFLECTION

 INTEGRATION OF CATHOLIC SOCIAL TEACHING FROM A GLOBAL PERSPECTIVE

 SERVANT LEADERSHIP DEVELOPMENT

-Jamaica Service Trips - have been a part of Misericordia’s Campus Ministry program for the last eight years.
+Jamaica Service Trips have been a part of Misericordia’s Campus Ministry program for the last eight years.
 This trip takes place in January over Winter break for one week.
 The course is held in the Fall Semester.
 Students stay with Fr.
 Patrick Mwangi in his rectory in Manchester Keys (mountain area) of Jamaica.
-The student travel as a group visiting different service sites and interacting with the Jamaican people and are immersed in the Jamaican culture.
-Students have the opportunity to visit children with severe disabilities, children with HIV, visiting with elderly abandoned people, visiting a boys orphanage, doing home visits with homebound and spending a day painting or doing physical labor and working at a pre-school.
+The students travel as a group visiting different service sites and interacting with the Jamaican people and are immersed in the Jamaican culture.
+Students have the opportunity to visit children with severe disabilities, children with HIV, visiting with elderly abandoned people, visiting a boys orphanage, work at a preschool and doing home visits with the homebound or spend the day painting or doing some physical labor.